-T1D is a heterogeneous disorder with a multifactorial pathogenesis involving both genetic and environmental factors, including episodes of viral infections, particularly respiratory or enterovirus infections, immunizations, diet, higher socioeconomic status, obesity, vitamin D deficiency, perinatal factors such as maternal age, history of preeclampsia, and neonatal jaundice [ref].
-Low birth weight decreases the risk of developing T1D, while high birth weight for gestational age and lower gestational age at birth may increase the risk for T1D [ref].

-Currently, human microbiomes are extensively investigated as an undervalued factor influencing both disease and health, including the role of female reproductive track microbiota [Kaminska and Gajecka Benef Microbes.
+Currently, human microbiomes are extensively investigated as an undervalued factor influencing perinatal disease and health, including the role of female reproductive track microbiota [Kaminska and Gajecka Benef Microbes.
 2017; Aagaard, Kjersti M. EBioMedicine 2020].
 There is an urgent need to explain the role of disturbed microbiomes in etiology of various diseases, including T1D.
 Previously, it has been proposed that an aberrant gut microbiota, a permeable intestinal mucosal barrier, and an altered mucosal immune response collectively contribute to the development of T1D (Vaarala et al., 2008).
 Also, the involvement of microbiome in the pathogenesis of anti-islet cell autoimmunity has been suggested [Endesfelder et al, 2014].
 We hypothesize that some vaginal bacteria that operate collectively in the vaginal microbiome are related to T1D.
 Since the vertical transmission of the microbiome from mother to fetus has been proved [Liu C-J et al. 2016], we assumed that comparing various microbiota characteristics from pregnant women with T1D and unaffected controls and their offspring we will identify bacteria specific for the mothers with T1D and will evaluate mother-to-newborn transition of these bacteria.
 As the data regarding vaginal microbiota of pregnant women and its composition seem to vary depending on the population and implemented methodology [Dobbler et al, 2019; Tajesvi et al., 2019], we designed a study of pregnant women (and their offspring) residing in the same region of the country, of the same ethnic origin and giving birth in the same obstetrical hospital, and all experimental samples were subjected to the same sequencing experiment.
 To minimize the effect of insulin administration on microbiota composition [Su et al, 2018] in pregnant women with T1D, patients with satisfactory glycaemic control in second and third trimesters were investigated.

 Therefore, T1D-specific microbiota profiles in swab samples derived from maternal 1) vaginal introitus, 2) vaginal canal in the middle, 3) cervix, and 4) rectum as well as neonatal 1) stool samples, and 2) ear-skin swabs were investigated.
 First, to point to specific microbial predictors in T1D, both representative and recurring taxa in the analyzed microbiomes were assessed.
 Next, mother-to-neonate microbiota transition, taking into account the mode of delivery and the effects of antibiotics given to the mothers was examined.
 Finally, the effects of chosen elements of maternal diet, probiotics supplementation and breastfeeding on microbiota profiles were evaluated.